What are the holidays in the Bible? How many holidays are there? When are they celebrated this year?

-When: Sunday after Passover
+When: First day, after Passover (Spring)

 How: after the children of Israel entered the Promised Land, each year they brought the first fruits of the spring harvest (like barley) to the Lord and offered them along with other offerings at the Temple.

 Why: to help the children of Israel remember to give thanks to God for the first fruits of the harvest and to show they trusted Him to bring in the rest of the harvest.

 When: 50 days after the Feast of First Fruits (Summer)

 How: like the celebration of the First Fruits, the children of Israel brought the first fruits of the summer harvest (like wheat) to the Lord and offered them along with other offerings at the Temple.
 When harvesting the rest of their crops, they were instructed to leave the corners of the field so the poor could harvest them.

 Why: to thank the Lord, remember how God had provided for them, and give to the poor.
 By tradition, this was the day the Lord gave Moses the Law.
 Pentecost is also a day of rest for the people.
 As believers, we remember when the Holy Spirit was given to believers after the resurrection of Jesus.

 Reference: Leviticus 23:15-22

 The holidays in the Bible are ones instituted by God but there are also two other holidays mentioned in Scripture that were instituted and celebrated by God’s people, Purim and Hanukkah.

 How: feasting, joy, and sending gifts to one another